SamuelWhitton/natural-daina/README.md

     +++ bark *{}
 }
 ```
-Assignments in prologue statements are only visible to the statement or group of statements which had **!** written after it.
-The following example is invalid becuase the assignment of **jay** is not visible to the statement **\jay:sleep;**.
+Declarations in prologue statements are only visible to the statement or group of statements which had **!** written after it.
+The following example is invalid becuase the local object **jay** is not visible to the statement **\jay:sleep;**.
 ```
 [] (Dog) {
     *{